In case you’re wondering whether or not you can cook teppanyaki-style foods on an induction hob, the answer is yes, you can.

 But since iron is a poor conductor of electricity, then the electrons in the magnetic field from the coils – due to their very high excited state with the added high frequency charged through the coils – creates a lot of friction with the molecules on the iron bottom of the induction plate.

-It is this frictional forces acting upon the induction plate that causes the heat and it heats up the food inside the plate much faster compared to a normal gas
+It is these frictional forces acting upon the induction plate that causes the heat and it heats up the food inside the plate much faster compared to a normal gas cooktop stove.

 Often most induction plates are lined with iron at the bottom part and as such electromagnetic induction is able to heat up the whole bottom section of the induction plate or any other cooking utensils in mere seconds or minutes depending on how high you set the temperature at.